-Legal requirements under the NGL
+B Legal requirements under the NGL

-This appendix sets out the relevant legal requirements under the NGL for the AEMC to make this draft rule determination.
+This appendix sets out the relevant legal requirements under the NGL for the AEMC to make this final rule determination.

-A.1 Draft rule determination
+B.1 Final rule determination

-In accordance with s.308 of the NGL the Commission has made this draft rule determination in relation to the rule proposed by the COAG Energy Council.
+In accordance with s.311 and 313 of the NGL the Commission has made this final rule determination and final rule in relation to the rule proposed by the COAG Energy Council.

-The Commission's reasons for making this draft rule determination are set out in section 3.3.
+The Commission's reasons for making this final rule determination are set out in sections 3.1 to 3.3.

-A copy of the draft rule is attached to and published with this draft determination.
-The key features are discussed in chapters 4 through 7.
+A copy of the final rule is attached to and published with this final rule determination.
+Its key features are described in section 3.3 and in more details in chapters 4 through 7.

-A.2 Power to make the rule
+B.2 Power to make the rule

-The Commission is satisfied that the draft rule falls within the subject matter which the Commission may make rules.
-The draft rule falls within s.74 of the NGL as it relates to regulating the collection, use, disclosure, copying, recording, management and publication of information in relation to natural gas services.74 Further, the draft rule falls within the matters set out in schedule 1 to the NGL as it relates to:
+The Commission is satisfied that the final rule falls within the subject matter about which the Commission may make rules.
+The final rule falls within s.74 of the NGL as it relates to regulating the collection, use, disclosure, recording, management and publication of information in relation to natural gas services.
+Further, the final rule falls within matters set out in schedule 1 of the NGL as it relates to:

-- fees payable to AEMO for services provided, or statutory functions performed under this Law, the Rules or the Procedures75 - the Natural Gas Bulletin Board.76
+- fees payable to AEMO for services provided, or statutory functions performed under this Law, the Rules or the Procedures - the Natural Gas Bulletin Board.
+108

-A.3 Commission's considerations
+B.3 Commission's considerations

-In assessing the rule change request, the Commission considered:
+In assessing the rule change request, the Commission has considered:

-- it powers under the NGL to make the rule - the rule change request - the AEMC East Coast Wholesale Gas Market and Pipeline Frameworks Review, Stage 2 Final Report: Information Provision, including stakeholder submissions on the relevant issues raised in the review - the Commission's analysis as to the ways in which the proposed rule would or is likely to, contribute to the NGO
+- the Commission's powers under the NGL to make the rule - the rule change request - the AEMC East Coast Wholesale Gas Market and Pipeline Frameworks Review, Stage 2 Final Report: Information Provision, including stakeholder submissions on the relevant issues raised in the review - stakeholder submission to the draft determination and the draft rule

-74 See: NGL s.74(1)(a)(iii)
+See: NGL s.74(1)(a)(iii)

-75 See: schedule 1; 55K
+See: schedule 1; 55K

-76 See: schedule 1; 56-68
+See: schedule 1; 56-68